Combatants

 Until November 1936, there was little that the antifascist militias reinforced by the police and some military units, could do against such an enemy.
 Things got better after that due to the militarization of the militias and the creation of the Popular Army, and the arrival of Soviet aid and the International Brigades in September and October that culminated in the successful defence of Madrid.
 Despite these improvements, the Republican armies remained incapable of launching effective attacks, which meant that the strategic initiative remained with the rebels.
 This allowed them to conquer Málaga in February 1937 – and to lose the Battle of Guadalajara a month later.

-From then on, the dynamic of the war remained the same.
+With the sole exception of the Battle of the Ebro, from then on, the dynamic of the war remained the same.
 The rebels decided where to attack and the Republicans defended themselves, on occasion launching diversionary attacks elsewhere.
 These reactive operations, of which the northern campaign of the summer of 1937 is the best example, were costly for the Republic.
 It lost many of its best troops and materiel it could often not replace.
 What it gained in experience it lost in means.
 As a result, the Republic never managed to field an experienced and well-equipped army of manoeuvre that could go to critical places or launch operations that would allow it to seize the strategic initiative.
 When it tried, it ran up against the enemy’s superiority in men and materiel.
-The attack on Teruel in December 1937 is one example.
-It left the Popular Army so worn down and ill equipped that it could not stop the Francoists from reaching the Mediterranean a few months later.
+As the conflict wore on, this disparity between the means available to the two sides only intensified.